gyrogovernance/science/docs/Findings/Analysis_GFE.md

 ## 7. UV/IR Duality and Observational Limits

 The universe exhibits UV/IR duality where probing the smallest scales effectively accesses the largest scales.
-This duality emerges from CGM's closure condition: the amplitude constraint m_p = 1/(2√(2π)) links the minimal observable scale to the maximal coherent radius.
+This duality emerges from CGM's closure condition: the amplitude constraint  m_a = 1/(2√(2π)) links the minimal observable scale to the maximal coherent radius.

 Approaching microscopic limits corresponds to approaching the CS state with its single degree of freedom.
 Approaching cosmic limits corresponds to approaching the BU state with its six stabilized degrees of freedom.
 The two limits meet through the toroidal topology of CGM's closure, creating an optical illusion where extreme UV and extreme IR observations converge.